The Ultimate Guide to Circular Economy

 4 challenges to reduce environmental impact

 Sometimes a solution intuitively feels sustainable.
-But when environmental effect is evaluated, it often shows that the result depends on the assumptions that are made.
-There are a couple of phenomena you have to be aware of when assessing sustainability:
+Or organizations use their investments in what seems sustainable to earn money.
+But when environmental effect is evaluated, it often shows that the result depends on many things and that it is not clear if environmental performance is improved.
+There are a couple of phenomena you have to be aware of when assessing sustainability and to avoid greenwashing:

 - Rebound-effect – This effect is really tricky.
 You might think that when a process is optimized and products are manufactured with higher efficiently, environmental impact is reduced.
 What often happens though, is that somewhere in the supply chain money is saved.
 And that money is spent on other things instead.
 If that investement causes emissions or pollution, the advantages are countered.